adibendahan/mysqlbeat/README.md

  * Add query types to the `querytypes` array
  * Define Username/Password to connect to the MySQL
  * Define the column wild card for delta columns
+ * Define the column wild card for delta key columns
  * Password can be saved in clear text/AES encryption

 If you choose to use the mysqlbeat as is, just run the following on your MySQL Server: